-My name is Roy.
-I was born in 1951.
-In March 2005, when I was 54, I was – to my great surprise – diagnosed with Multiple Sclerosis.
-My major MS-related complaint has been that it gradually robbed me of my ability to walk.
+“My name is Roy and I was born in 1951.
+In March 2005, at the age of 54, I was – to my great surprise – diagnosed with Multiple Sclerosis.
+My biggest MS-related problem is that it gradually robbed me of my ability to walk.

 Activity and exercise

-By combining the key features of a recumbent trike and a handcycle, the BerkelBike allows a rider to combine both pedal power and arm power to drive the cycle.
-Balance challenges are mitigated by the three-wheel stance.
-I’ve found that when my feet are strapped into the pedals, my stronger left leg, coupled with arm power, is sufficient to propel the bike.
+“By combining the key features of a recumbent trike and a handcycle, the BerkelBike allows a rider to combine both pedal power and arm power to cycle.
+Balance problems are mitigated by the three-wheel stance.
+I’ve found that when my feet are strapped into the pedals my stronger left leg, coupled with arm power, is sufficient to propel the bike.

 Surprisingly, my weak right leg is able to contribute to the process – I am able to produce a reasonably powerful down stroke with what I had written off as a useless appendage.
 With multiple limbs providing power, fatigue is not much of a challenge.
 I can rest my legs when necessary, and rely on arm power.

 My wife’s fear that I would find myself stranded somewhere is no longer an issue – I’ve been liberated!
 While each ride I take will exhaust me if I push myself, that’s a good thing.
 Real exercise!
-And, “reward of all rewards,” the exercise has already helped improve my walking.
+And, “reward of all rewards,” the exercise has already helped improve my walking.”

-To say I’m a “fan” of my BerkelBike would be a gross understatement – I love the thing!
+“To say I’m a “fan” of my BerkelBike would be a gross understatement – I love the thing!
 It has given me the freedom to enjoy the outdoors again.
 While on it, I feel liberated, mobile, and self-sufficient.
 All important things my MS had taken from me.
-With great confidence, I happily recommend the BerkelBike to everyone, as does my wife and my neurologist.
+With great confidence, I happily recommend the BerkelBike to everyone, as does my wife and my neurologist.”